DavidAnson/markdownlint-cli2/README.md

   - `markdownItPlugins`: `Array` of `Array`s, each of which has a `String` naming a [markdown-it plugin][markdown-it-plugins] followed by parameters
     - Plugins can be used to add support for additional Markdown syntax
+    - Relative paths are resolved based on the location of the `JSONC` file
     - For example: `[ [ "plugin-name", param_0, param_1, ... ], ... ]`
   - `noInlineConfig`: `Boolean` value to disable the support of [HTML comments][html-comment] within Markdown content